 Collecting old medicines

-If your medicine is out of date, unwanted, or some of it is left over that you are not taking, do not throw it away yourself, but instead take it to your pharmacy to be disposed of safely.
+If your medicine is out of date, unwanted, or some of it is left over after you have stopped taking it, don't throw it away yourself.
+Instead, take it to your pharmacy to be disposed of safely.

 Never throw away medicine in the bin, burn it or flush it down the toilet, as this can harm the environment.

-To get the best from your prescribed medicines, take them as prescribed.
-It is OK to ask the doctor about the medicines that are being prescribed for you or to tell them that you are no longer taking them.
+To get the best from your medicines, take them as prescribed.
+It's OK to ask your doctor about the medicines they are prescribing for you or to tell them you are no longer taking them.
 Unused medicines are a waste of NHS resources.

-These kinds of health matters lead to around 57 million GP consultations a year.
-We could save ourselves and the GP time if we went to the pharmacy instead.
+Minor health problems like these lead to around 57 million GP consultations a year.
+We could save ourselves and our GPs time if we went to the pharmacy instead.
 No appointment is needed.

 If you have one of these common conditions, your pharmacist can give advice and medicines, if appropriate.
 These medicines won't be on prescription, so you'll have to pay for them.
 Your pharmacist can also tell you if you need to see a GP.

-Here are a few other ways some local pharmacies can help:
+Here are a few other ways your local pharmacy may be able to help:

-- Emergency contraception: if you need the morning-after pill.
-This can work for up to 72 hours after sex, but the sooner you take it the more likely it will work.
-Many pharmacies sell this over the counter after a consultation with the pharmacist.
-Some may provide it free on the NHS.
+- the morning-after pill – this can work for up to 72 hours after sex, but the sooner you take it, the more likely it will work; lots of pharmacies sell this over the counter after a consultation with the pharmacist, and some may provide it free on the NHS

-- Pregnancy tests.
-Most pharmacies provide pregnancy test kits, and a few have a private area where you can use the kit.
+- pregnancy tests – most pharmacies sell pregnancy test kits, and some have a private area where you can use the kit

-All pharmacies can offer advice on the common health problems mentioned above.
-Some pharmacies also run minor ailment services that deal with specific common health problems.
+Some pharmacies also run a minor ailment scheme that deals with specific common health problems.

 Improving health and wellbeing

 Pharmacy teams are increasingly supporting people to improve their health and wellbeing.
-They also support self care, so they people can look after themselves and their families without having to go to a GP every time.
+They also support people to look after themselves and their families without having to go to a GP all the time.

-Pharmacists and their teams offer healthy lifestyle advice that covers topics such as diet and nutrition, physical activity, losing weight and stopping smoking, especially if you have diabetes, high blood pressure, heart disease, are a smoker or are overweight.
+Pharmacists and their teams offer healthy lifestyle advice that covers topics such as healthy eating, physical activity, losing weight and stopping smoking, especially if you have diabetes, high blood pressure, heart disease, are a smoker, or are overweight.

 "Some pharmacies are now offering healthy heart clinics," says Mehta.
 "Others are running weight management clinics, offering advice on healthy eating and physical activity."

 Those with serious long-term conditions, such as diabetes, will still need regular reviews with their GP or a specialist.
-The pharmacist will be able to advise when best to go and see a GP.
+The pharmacist can advise on when is best to see a GP.

 Not all pharmacies offer these services, but you can check which services your local pharmacy provides by using the Service search.
-Or just ask your local pharmacist.
+Alternatively, you can ask your local pharmacist.